TOSSI-Foundation/oai-nwdaf-ts/README.md

 Notes:

 * **Compose is not included in `docker.io`.** Without it, `make core` stops immediately.
-* **No Go or C++ toolchain is needed on the host** — every compiler runs in a container.
+* **No Go or C++ toolchain is needed on the host.** Every compiler runs in a container.
 * **Python packages** are handled for you; `make nwdaf` creates a `.venv/` on first run.
 * Allow roughly **8 GB RAM and 40 GB free disk**.
 The OAI C++ build images are large.

 ### External dependency

 [`oai-cn5g-fed`](https://gitlab.eurecom.fr/oai/cn5g/oai-cn5g-fed) is required and is deliberately not vendored here.
-It supplies the subscriber database — without it no UE can authenticate — and the MySQL health check.
+It supplies the subscriber database, without which no UE can authenticate, and the MySQL health check.

 `make build-fed` clones it at a pinned commit and installs this repository's compose file, NF configuration and PCF policies into it.
 Default location `$HOME/oai-cn5g-fed`;